chinsiang99/aws-cloud-practinioner-prep/03.cloud-technology/README.md

 - An Amazon EBS volume stores data in a single Availability Zone.
 To attach an Amazon EC2 instance to an EBS volume, both the Amazon EC2 instance and the EBS volume must reside within the same Availability Zone.

 - Amazon EFS is a regional service.
 It stores data in and across multiple Availability Zones.
 The duplicate storage enables you to access data concurrently from all the Availability Zones in the Region where a file system is located.
 Additionally, on-premises servers can access Amazon EFS using AWS Direct Connect.

+## AWS Snow Family
+- AWS hybrid cloud service: extends AWS infrastructure and services into the edge, where customers physically reside
+- These are hardware services (they physically ship the devices to you)
+- AWS Snow Family: AWS Snowcone, AWS Snowball, AWS Snowmobile

+The AWS Snow Family is a set of physical devices that Amazon Web Services (AWS) provides to help customers move large amounts of data in and out of the AWS cloud.
+The Snow Family is particularly useful for scenarios where transferring data over the internet isn't feasible due to bandwidth limitations, cost, or security concerns.
+It includes different devices that are designed to meet various data transfer and edge computing needs.

+Key Components of the AWS Snow Family:
+1. AWS Snowcone:

+- A small, portable edge computing and data transfer device.
+It is designed for small-scale data transfer (up to 8 TB) and edge computing.
+- Ideal for locations with limited space or resources.
+- It weighs around 4.5 pounds, making it easy to transport and deploy in remote or harsh environments.

+2. AWS Snowball:

+- A ruggedized device designed for larger-scale data transfer (up to 80 TB of usable storage).
+There are two versions:
+- Snowball Edge Storage Optimized: Primarily used for large-scale data transfer and storage.
+- Snowball Edge Compute Optimized: Includes additional computing capabilities for edge processing and analytics.
+Snowball devices can be clustered for higher storage capacity or compute power.

+3. AWS Snowmobile:

+- A massive data transfer solution designed for extreme-scale data migration (up to 100 PB).
+- It is essentially a shipping container-sized device that is transported by a truck.
+- Ideal for moving entire data centers or large archives to the cloud.

+## Use Cases for the AWS Snow Family:
+- Data Migration: If you're moving large datasets (like petabytes of data) to AWS, the Snow Family devices can be more efficient than transferring data over the internet.
+- Edge Computing: For remote or disconnected environments (e.g., oil rigs, ships, disaster recovery sites), Snow Family devices can run computing workloads at the edge, closer to where the data is generated.
+- Disaster Recovery: You can use Snow Family devices to quickly move backups to AWS or restore data from the cloud in case of a disaster.
+- Content Distribution: Distribute large amounts of data, such as media files, software updates, or datasets, to various locations without relying on internet connectivity.